Ezequiel92/experimental_data/README.md

 #### Data products

-- Galaxy stellar mass function and fits for it.
+- Measurements and fits for the galaxy stellar mass function.

 #### Source